Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - AWS Partner Network Consulting Partners

 **Explanation:**
-"AWS Partner Network Consulting Partners" is correct.
+AWS Partner Network Consulting Partners is correct.
 APN Consulting Partners help design, build, and manage AWS systems.
-"AWS Marketplace" is incorrect; it is for software solutions.
+AWS Marketplace is incorrect; it is for software solutions.
-"AWS Trusted Advisor" is incorrect; it provides recommendations.
+AWS Trusted Advisor is incorrect; it provides recommendations.
-"Amazon Inspector" is incorrect; it is a security assessment service.
+Amazon Inspector is incorrect; it is a security assessment service.

 ---